Information about the EMS Cooperative

 In 1998, the UPU Postal Operations Council created a new structure for the development of EMS services, similar to a cooperative.
 The EMS Cooperative aims to promote cooperation between member postal organizations to allow them to provide their customers with a high quality EMS service on a global basis.

-According to the EMS Cooperative Statutes, only designated postal operators that are members of the UPU can join the EMS Cooperative.
+According to the EMS Cooperative Rules of Procedure, only designated postal operators that are members of the UPU can join the EMS Cooperative.

 The EMS Cooperative is structured around three management bodies:

 - the General Assembly, composed of all members of the Cooperative,

 - the EMS Cooperative Board, composed of nine elected ad personam members, and

 - the EMS Unit, the executive arm of the Cooperative, which is based at the International Bureau of the UPU.